Baona/iStock via Getty Images

 Electronic Device Searches at Airports and Border Crossings

-International travelers are facing added scrutiny of late—from immigration restrictions to enhanced screening procedures for U.S.-bound flights.
+International travelers are facing added scrutiny—from immigration restrictions to enhanced screening procedures for US-bound flights.
 Countries are more closely monitoring who and what is entering and exiting their borders, and they're imposing stricter limitations accordingly.
-In June, the U.S. Department of Homeland Security (DHS) announced that all travelers flying to the U.S. from foreign airports will have their baggage and electronic devices more rigorously searched.
+In 2017, the US Customs and Border Protection (CBP) announced that all travelers flying to the US from foreign airports will have their baggage and electronic devices more rigorously searched; and in 2018, CBP issued updated guidelines for conducting border searches of electronic devices.

-In line with this trend, Harvard travelers should be aware that government authorities may ask individuals to provide access to electronic devices, social media profiles, e-mail, and similar accounts when entering or exiting a country, including the U.S.
+In line with this trend, Harvard travelers should be aware that government authorities may ask individuals to provide access to phones, tablets, laptops, and other electronic devices, as well as social media profiles, e-mail, and similar accounts when entering or exiting a country, including the US.

 What to Expect When Entering the U.S.

-The U.S. government asserts broad authority to search all electronic devices at the border.
-Although the number of travelers who've had their devices searched by U.S. Customs and Border Protection (CBP) has risen sharply in recent years, it's important to understand that only a very small percentage (less than 0.01 percent) of the nearly 400 million annual travelers entering the U.S. are asked for access to their devices.
+The US government asserts broad authority to search all electronic devices at the border.
+Although the number of travelers who've had their devices searched by CBP has risen sharply in recent years (19,051 in fiscal year 2016 versus 40,913 in fiscal year 2019), it's important to understand that only a very small percentage (less than 0.01 percent) of the ~400 million annual travelers entering the US are asked for access to their devices.

 What to Expect When Entering or Exiting Other Countries

 Laws vary by country.
 It's imperative that you research your destination to be aware of the expectations.
-For example, a Harvard traveler was recently asked for access to his device and social media accounts before departing Israel, while another Harvard affiliate transiting through Amsterdam was asked to verify a trip with photos from a mobile phone before being allowed to return to the U.S.
+For example, in recent years, a Harvard traveler was asked for access to his device and social media accounts before departing Israel, while another Harvard affiliate transiting through Amsterdam was asked to verify a trip with photos from a mobile phone before being allowed to return to the US.

 Advice for All Locations